Experienced Stockton Divorce Attorney

 Unique Challenges and Opportunities in California Divorce

 Whether you are initiating a divorce, responding to a divorce filing, or interested in reaching an amicable, negotiated resolution with your spouse, it’s important to understand the basics of California divorce law.
-Our Stockton divorce attorney outlines some of the more important legal considerations below.
+Our Stockton divorce lawyer outlines some of the more important legal considerations below.

 California is a no-fault state.
 In other words, there are no prerequisite conditions necessary to file for and obtain a divorce.
 That isn’t to say proof of misconduct is worthless — in fact, such evidence could be quite useful to bring to the court’s attention, as they may consider that evidence when making spousal support, child support, and custody determinations.